pmndrs/react-three-rapier/packages/react-three-rapier/readme.md

   useEffect(() => {
-    // You can access individual instanced by their index instancedApi.at(40).applyImpulse({ x: 0, y: 10, z: 0 });
+    // You can access individual instanced by their index instancedApi.current[40].applyImpulse({ x: 0, y: 10, z: 0 });

-    // Or update all instances as if they were in an array instancedApi.forEach((api) => {
+    // Or update all instances in the array instancedApi.current.forEach((api) => {
       api.applyImpulse({ x: 0, y: 10, z: 0 });
     });
   }, []);

-  // We can set the initial positions, and rotations, and scales, of
-  // the instances by providing an array equal to the instance count const positions = Array.from({ length: COUNT }, (_, index) => [index, 0, 0]);
+  // Add as many RigidBodies as you want using the `rigidBodies`.
+The only difference to the normal `RigidBodyProps` is that you also have to pass a `key`, as this is how rapier can differentiate each instance. const positions = Array.from({ length: COUNT }, (_, index) => [index, 0, 0]);

   const rotations = Array.from({ length: COUNT }, (_, index) => [